koshish/RCIP/Whitepaper.md

 ## Tokenomics of RECAP
 Review Capital will operate in RECAP token with max supply of 11 millions RECAP tokens.
 RECAP is a ZRC-2 compliant fungible token which will primarily act as a reward incentives to news writers, validators and protocol developers.
 It costs 10 - .1 RECAP token to submit an article and 10 RECAP tokens to submit an advertisement.
 10k RECAP tokens are minted per rewards cycle until the supply of 11 millions RECAP lasts.
-Reward minting triggers after CERTAIN number of published articles get validation.
+Reward minting triggers at the end of epoch.
 These newly minted RECAP tokens are distributed to writers, validators and developers.
 News writers get reward based on Trust Score of news & validators get reward based on their Profile Score.

 Tokens are distributed in the ratio of 2:2:1 among Writers, Validators and Developers.
-There will be no tokens minted until X numbers of articles are validated in defined period.
+There will be no tokens minted until the end of epoch.

 Max supply cap = 11 million RECAP <br>
 Decimals = 12<br>
+1 epoch = 1 week = 1 cycle<br>
-Minting cycle = 1 week<br>
+Minting phase = 2 (Initial & Live phases)<br>
-Per cycle RECAP minting = Fixed 10k RECAP until max cap<br>
+Initial Minting phase mints 200,000 RECAP only<br>
+Live Minting phase mints 10,000 RECAP each epoch until 11,000,000th RECAP<br>
 Distribution: 40% : 40% : 20% for writer/validator/developer<br>

-Cost fee of article submission = 0.01 (it goes up or down based on the voting)<br>
+Cost fee of article submission = 0.01 (changes with governance voting)<br>
 Max reward per cycle = 4000 ( 4000 gets distributed amongst the published article within the cycle based on the trust score)<br>

 <b><br>Initial Minting</br></b>